guregu/intertube/README.md

-This is the source code for inter.tube, killed by Stripe's policies. inter.tube is (was) an online music storage locker service with Subsonic API support.
+This is the source code for inter.tube, [as seen on HN's "Stripe killed my music locker service, so I'm open sourcing it"](https://news.ycombinator.com/item?id=36403607). inter.tube is an online music storage locker service with Subsonic API support.

 Note that none of this code was intended to be seen by anyone else, so it's rough, but I hope it is useful to someone.
 I was inspired to open source it by the recent Apollo debacle.